Free Consultation

 Dram Shop Claims

 A dram shop claim is a damage claim against the vendor or establishment that served an obviously intoxicated individual alcohol.
-If a bartender overserved a patron who then caused a drunk driving accident, for example, the victim may have grounds for a dram shop liability claim.
+According to a Denver drunk driving accident lawyer, if a bartender overserved a patron who then caused a drunk driving accident, for example, the victim may have grounds for a dram shop liability claim.
 The damage cap is $150,000 in total recovery per person for a dram shop claim in Colorado.

 Damage caps control how much a plaintiff can recover from a defendant.
 It helps prevent civil lawsuits from burdening the state’s economy.
 Calculating your maximum damage cap with inflation may take assistance from a Denver personal injury attorney.
 A lawyer can accurately and honestly evaluate your case and let you know what to expect in terms of applicable damage caps.
 A lawyer could also help you take actions that can maximize your financial recovery, such as gathering clear and convincing evidence of a defendant’s fault.